sergiofgonzalez/python-workbench/part_4-web-apps/06_service-patterns/00-fastapi-orders-svc_starting-point/README.md

 ```

 The endpoints can be tested from the Swagger UI which you can find at http://localhost:8080/docs.
 Alternatively, you can also go to http://localhost:8080/redoc which is an alternative visualization for REST APIs.

-Note that the Swagger endpoints are not created from the [manually created OpenAPI spec file](oas.yaml), but rather created automatically by FastAPI from the code.

-## Sample Payloads